 For us, it's been a great way for us to expand our business and to work with businesses throughout the World.
 Because of Fiverr, we've had the great pleasure to work with more than 1,800 businesses from over 75 countries.
 Wow!

 We joined Fiverr in 2012.
 The Fiverr platform stood apart from other freelancer marketplace sites, even in it's infancy.
-While it's true that there were many websites offering "buyer and seller interactions" for digital services, none of them seemed to be offering it with the same approach as Fiverr.
+While it's true that there were many websites offering a some type of marketplace for digital services, none of them seemed to be offering it with the same approach as Fiverr.
 You, the service provider (us), set the job terms and price.
 This was different than so many other sites where providers would bid-down the cost of jobs that buyers posted.

 Your profile is just one of the many stepping stones a customer will take before contacting you.